Thursday, November 26, 2020

 Chapter 1 - Leahy Court, New Britain, CT 1949-1952

-This is my best recollections of my life.
-Sometimes I think I remember being told things, not that I remember that much of my life when I was a toddler.
+These are my best recollections of my life.
+Sometimes I think I remember being told things.
+I don't remember too much of my life as a toddler.

 The best, and in some ways, the worst times of my life were in Coventry, Connecticut.

 My first forty years on this earth were split pretty evenly: 1949-1969 in Connecticut, and 1969-1990 in Ontario, Canada.
-And from December 1990 until the present the West.
-These are my rememberances.
+And from December 1990 until the present, the West.
+These are my remembrances.

 The Connecticut years started in New Britain, a period I really don’t remember except through what I’ve been told and seen in photographs.
-There were the Seagraves Road, Coventry, CT years followed by the Dark Ages otherwise known as Bridgeport, and South Street in Coventry, then the turning point of Wall Street and Avery Shores Drive, Coventry.
+Then there were the Seagraves Road, Coventry, CT years, followed by the Dark Ages, otherwise known as Bridgeport, and South Street in Coventry, then the turning point of Wall Street and Avery Shores Drive, Coventry.

 New Britain 1949-1952

-I was the second son (the first, John Edward Hotchkiss, died shortly after birth) and second of three children (after my sister Sandra Jean Hotchkiss and before my brother (Douglas John Hotchkiss) of Elaine C. Hotchkiss (nee Clark) and William C. Hotchkiss.
+I was the second son (the first, John Edward Hotchkiss, died shortly after birth) and second of three children (after my sister Sandra Jean Hotchkiss and before my brother, Douglas John Hotchkiss) of Elaine C. Hotchkiss (nee Clark) and William C. Hotchkiss.
 We lived at 37A Leahy Court in temporary housing for returning G.I.s.
-Each one story unit had two units with four rooms (two bedrooms, kitchen/dining room, living room) and a bathroom.
-My sister and I shared a bedroom using a bunkbed (liberated from the Army), my parents had their bedroom, and the living room had a TV!
+Each one-story unit had two separate apartments with four rooms (two bedrooms, kitchen/dining room, living room) and a bathroom.
+My sister and I shared a bedroom with a bunkbed (liberated from the Army), my parents had their bedroom, and the living room had a TV!

 Little curly hair in a high chair